 I know a painter who had to be hospitalized due to lead poisoning from oil paints.
 He almost died from using cadmium red!
 Thats not how I am going to die, no, I am going to die in the elements, specifically with the giant Redwoods, the ones I married.
 I will die in a big storm, it might even be in the local paper, Big Storm Wreaks Havoc on Locals, One Dead from Falling Redwood.
 I will be squashed and dried out like an old lizard underneath a desert rock.
 Preserved.
 Then you can take my leathered corpse home and live with me and tell me things you were scared to before.
 Like the old man, Carl Tanzler, from Key West Florida who became obsessed with a young woman named Elena.
 When she died at 20 of tuberculosis his obsession deepened.
 He said that her spirit would come to him when he would sit by her grave and serenade her corpse with her favorite song.
 He also said that she told him to take her from the grave.
 Tanzler attached the corpses bones together with wire and coat hangers and filled the face with glass eyes.
 He replaced her decomposing skin with silk cloth soaked in wax.
 He put a wig on Elena as her hair fell out, dressed her remains in stockings, jewelry and gloves, and had sex with her dead body.
 The whole town didnt mind, in fact they found it to be quite romantic priding themselves on taking in the rejects, outlaws and the riff-raff of society.
 But see, if the circumstances were more consensual, I wouldnt mind if someone did this to me, in fact Id request it.
 I have trinkets from past crushes sprinkled around my apartment and smell them sporadically to get a hit of romance when needed.
 The pages of that book you gave me are drenched in your sweat and incense.
 Once in high school I picked an old Now and Later wrapper from the trash that a crush threw away and held onto it for a year.
 Lockets of hair pass through my fingers like fast money trading between hopped-up bookies at a horse race.
 I used to be ashamed of this part of me, like I was this creepy pathetic witch who lived in her dreams and projections.
 But as my yoga teacher says, Live your Dharma!
 Even if you do it poorly.
 I am an observer and absorber, and sometimes that little obsessive creep witch.

-One afternoon the light was coming through my window.
-Usually Im not home to see this light so it felt like a God send.
-The light was devastating.
-He was warm, glowing and made everything in my apartment feel sacred.
-The memory of what that moment felt like is seared into my constitution.
-Laying on my bed in complete silence as the burning light crept across my hips, now onto the books, oh now back onto my hand.
-Holding hands was a bold but wise choice.
-It reminded me of when we held hands on our way to buy oysters.
+One afternoon, the light was coming through my window and usually Im not home to see this light so it felt like a God send.
+This light was devastating - he was warm, glowing, and made everything in my apartment feel sacred and special and the memory of what that moment felt like is seared into my body.
+I was laying on my bed in complete silence as the burning light crept across my hips, and now he's on the books, oh then onto my hand.
+My little hand.
+Holding hands was a bold but wise choice, it reminded me of when we held hands on our way to buy oysters one afternoon.
 Kumamoto, Kumamoto, Kumamoto.
 Say it right, Sara, dont embarrass yourself in front of the seafood guy.
-You were so bright and funny that day.
+I remember you being so bright and funny that day, full of light.
 You were tapping your fingers, patiently, waiting for me to finish my painting.
 The painting of me in your studio.
 The painting of me among your precious things.
-Your rug.
-That was so hard to paint, I hope you know.
+Your rug - that was really hard to paint!
 The painting of the torrid light.
-I think that same light came to visit me the afternoon I was on my bed.
+I think the same light came to visit me that afternoon I was on my bed.
 Come to think of it, both times the clock read 3:05 PM.
 Or maybe he was an ancestor of that light.
 Ancient light.
-Ancient Eyes

 The Female Search for Love